legalese/legalese.github.io/v1.0/page/contact.md

 We appreciate your forwardness, but if it's confidential, and we're not under NDA, then you probably shouldn't be sharing it with us.

 ## I have advice/questions/news that is not confidential, but I don't want to post publicly!
-Unfortunately, we lack the resources to engage over private channels, with two exceptions: media inquiries and strategic partnerships.
+Unfortunately, we lack the resources to engage over private channels, with three exceptions: media inquiries, investor relations, and strategic partnerships.

 - ## I'm from the media